Top 5 Meth Myths: Seeing Beyond the Stigma and the Truth About Methamphetamine Addiction

 Hope is Just a Phone Call Away866-922-1350

-Myth: It Causes ‘Meth Mouth’
+Meth Myth 2: It Causes ‘Meth Mouth’

 Along with the stereotype of the blue-collar methamphetamine user is “meth mouth,” which refers to the rotting teeth so often seen in users of the drug.
 Media portrayals of this phenomenon often link the decay and loss of teeth to methamphetamine, yet other amphetamine-based drugs such as Adderall do not produce the same effects.
 The most likely explanation for this is that most of the rotting teeth that are so often portrayed in typical meth addicts are due to poor dental hygiene and lifestyle choices, as well as the tooth grinding habit that many pick up.